-NG1.8 Apparatus within the Road Structure
+NG1.8 Apparatus Within the Road Structure

 - Some apparatus may already be present at shallow depth, within many existing road structures and special requirements may apply to their reinstatement.
-Both the Undertaker and the Authority are likely to have particular criteria and this Specification may be altered, or supplemented, subject to prior agreement, to accommodate any such requirements. - 2) Not all new apparatus will need to be installed to the full depth or width expected by this Specification; an example is small diameter cabling and/or ducting for telecommunications, traffic controls, etc. This Specification may be altered, or supplemented, subject to prior agreement, to accommodate these applications.
+Both the Undertaker and the Authority are likely to have particular criteria and this Specification may be altered, or supplemented, subject to prior agreement, to accommodate any such requirements. - 2) Not all new apparatus will need to be installed to the full depth or width expected by this Specification; an example is small diameter cabling and/or ducting for telecommunications, traffic controls, etc. This Specification may be altered, or supplemented, subject to prior agreement with the Authority, to accommodate these applications.
+Shallow apparatus should be recorded.